r57zone/DSAdvance/README.md

 * Mouse only;
 * Keyboard and mouse emulation for Windows control and some older games;

 Mode switching is done via `ALT + Q` or `PS/Home + ←/→` and `Capture/Home`.
 Keyboard and mouse emulation supports different profiles; select the required profile or [create a new one](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
+There are also Xbox profiles for changing the button layout.
 Profiles can be switched using `ALT + ↑/↓` when the window is active, or on the gamepad using `PS/Home + ↑/↓`.
 The default profile allows Windows operation.

 To connect [external pedals (DInput)](https://github.com/r57zone/GamepadExternalPedals#setup-dinput-pedals-mh-et-live-board) and Digispark joystick based devices, change the parameter change the `DInput` parameter to `1` in the `ExternalPedals` section.
 To connect [external pedals on Arduino](https://github.com/r57zone/GamepadExternalPedals#setup-arduino-pedals), change the COM port number by modifying the `COMPort` parameter.